aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: they are known as known unknowns*

-- A drawback of the project management software is that it does not have the capacity to calculate the critical path(s) for a project.
+- A budgetary estimate is the most accurate of the three types of estimates.

-> *<strong>wrong reason</strong>: the project management software can *
+> *<strong>wrong reason</strong>: it's the definitive estimate but not the budgetary estimate*

 - A drawback of the project management software is that it does not have the capacity to calculate the critical path(s) for a project.